 - The online application and fee is submitted in DELPROS at least seven to ten business days in advance of the Board meeting.

 - Your organization’s After Occasion Reports (AORs) must be up-to-date.
 AORs are due no later than 30 days after a gaming event.
 If your organization’s AORs for past events are overdue, the Board will not review your application for any future event.

 If your proposed event date passes before the Board reviews and approves your application, you are not permitted to hold your event.
 If all event dates listed on your application pass before the Board reviews and approves them, you are not permitted to hold any of the events and you will forfeit the non-refundable processing fee.

-You are not permitted to submit alternate event dates to be inserted into your application if all proposed dates pass before the Board reviews and approves it.
+You are not permitted to submit alternate event dates if all proposed dates pass before the Board reviews and approves it.
 You must submit a new application and processing fee for the alternate dates.